koromodako/mkctf/README.md

 ## Tools

-Each tool description may refer to concepts defined in **Concepts** section so make sure to check it out if you encounter an new concept.
+Each tool description may refer to concepts defined in **Concepts** section so make sure to check it out if you encounter any unknown concept.

 ### mkctf-cli